pierre-pvln/compose-host/README.md

 ./prepare_docker_host.sh
 ```

-This script creates the nessesacry folders and files to be able to get it working
+This script creates the necessary folders and files to be able to get it working